-Note: Emergencies and non-emergency referrals to other provinces (except Quebec) are covered by MSP, if preapproved by MSP, as if the expenses had been incurred in BC.
+Note: Emergencies and non-emergency referrals to other provinces (except Quebec) are covered by MSP, if pre-approved by MSP, as if the expenses had been incurred in BC.
 Other out of province non-emergency eligible expenses, that are incurred within Canada, are covered by this Extended Health benefit as if those expenses had been incurred in the person's province of residence, subject to the deductible, coinsurance and maximums.
-Out of country nonemergency eligible expenses are covered by this Extended Health benefit as if those expenses had been incurred in BC.
+Out of country non-emergency eligible expenses are covered by this Extended Health benefit as if those expenses had been incurred in BC.

-- 15. Paramedical items and prosthetic devices: Oxygen, artificial limbs or eyes, ostomy and ileostomy supplies, walkers, canes and cane tips, crutches, splints, casts, collars (but not elastic or foam supports), trusses and rigid support braces.
-Myoelectrical limbs are excluded but Pacific Blue Cross will pay the equivalent of a standard prosthesis. - 16.
-Physiotherapist: Fees of a registered physiotherapist. - 17.
-Podiatrist: Fees of a registered podiatrist up to \$400 per person per calendar year, but not including the costs of x-rays taken by a podiatrist.
-You will be reimbursed up to 80% of this maximum after the calendar year deductible has been satisfied. - 18.
-Prescription drugs: Cost of prescription drugs purchased from a licensed pharmacy and that are authorized for payment by the Director of the BC PharmaCare Program.
-This benefit includes Prometrium, standard oral contraceptives, contraceptive injectables and drugs approved by a Special Authority.
-You will be reimbursed 100% of eligible expenses after the calendar year deductible has been satisfied.
+- Paramedical items and prosthetic devices: Oxygen, artificial limbs or eyes, ostomy and ileostomy supplies, walkers, canes and cane tips, crutches, splints, casts, collars (but not elastic or foam supports), trusses and rigid support braces.
+Myoelectrical limbs are excluded but Pacific Blue Cross will pay the equivalent of a standard prosthesis. - Physiotherapist: Fees of a registered physiotherapist. - Podiatrist: Fees of a registered podiatrist up to \$200 per person per calendar year, but not including the costs of x-rays taken by a podiatrist.
+You will be reimbursed up to 80% of this maximum after the calendar year deductible has been satisfied. - Prescription drugs: Cost of prescription drugs purchased from a licensed pharmacy and authorized for payment under the BC PharmaCare Formulary.
+This benefit includes Prometrium and drugs approved by a Special Authority, but does not include oral contraceptives, contraceptive devices, preventative vaccines, vitamin injections, fertility drugs, food supplements, lifestyle drugs as determined by Pacific Blue Cross, erectile dysfunction drugs, medications used to treat or replace an addiction or habituation except methadone, drugs which can be bought without a prescription, or drugs which have not been approved under the Food & Drugs Act for sale and distribution in Canada.
+Reimbursement of eligible drugs and medicines is subject to PharmaCare's Low Cost Alternative and Reference Drug Program payment policies.